What we do..

 From the beginning

 Originally we were formed as the 'Over 75 Team' but with changes in referrals and closer working with other professionals, as part of a wider Integrated Team, we are now known as the 'Patient Support Service' and better describes our role and Service to you.

 Where we are now

-We currently have four'Patient Support Workers' and one will be allocated to visit you in your own home to assess your needs.
+We currently have a team of 'Patient Support Workers' and one will be allocated to visit you in your own home to assess your needs.
 We also have access to a team of trained and vetted 'Patient Support Volunteers' and other external voluntary or charitable based organisations via our 'Volunteers Coordinator' to deliver additional Services.